Censored Data Analysis

 Location – (Web PDC)

-Instructions regarding how to log onto the web PDC and the conference call phone number, as well as handouts, will emailed to the registered participants at least twenty four hours prior to the web PDC.
+Instructions regarding how to log onto the web PDC and the conference call phone number, as well as handouts, will emailed to the registered participants the week before the PDC.

 Dr. Paul Hewett Ph.D.

-Part I covers the most commonly used CDA methods used to estimate the parameters of the exposure profile.
+The most common CDA methods will be introduced and used to estimate the parameters of the true worker or SEG exposure profile.
 These methods can be divided into families: substitution methods, log-probit regression methods, maximum likelihood estimation methods, and non-parametric methods.
-An estimate of the exposure profile 95th percentile or mean is then either calculated directly or calculated using the parameter estimates for the exposure profile.
-The various CDA methods vary in terms of bias, precision, overall accuracy, and ease of calculation.
+An estimate of the exposure profile 95th percentile (or mean) is then either calculated directly or calculated using the parameter estimates for the exposure profile.
+The several CDA methods differ in terms of bias, precision, overall accuracy, and ease of calculation.
 Recommendations will be presented for analyzing various types of censored datasets.

-The webinar will last 2.5 hours, with an additional 30 minutes for followup questions and clarifications.
-Each participant will receive an email confirming participation in the PDC.
+The PDC will last 3.0 hours, with an additional 30 minutes for Q&A. Each participant will receive a certificate confirming participation in the PDC.

-- Practice analyzing and interpreting censored datasets using freeware software (IHDataAnalyst-LiteEdition).
+- Practice analyzing and interpreting censored datasets using the IHDataAnalyst-Student software.

 - Awareness of the bias and overall accuracy of the methods presented.